 - in early Spring, apply general fertiliser again before the cycle starts once more

 Strawberries are extremely easy to grow and need no other specialist knowledge or attention.
-Have a go and you will reap the juicy rewards when you pick a fresh strawberry right from your garden, and pop it in your mouth, or in your glass of fizz!
+Have a go and you will reap the juicy rewards when you pick a fresh strawberry right from your garden, and pop it in your mouth, or into your glass of fizz!